 Then comes the song Evil Scars which in terms of the riffing has a little resemblance to Metallica’s Eye of the Beholder and there is some Mercyful Fate influence in there as well.
 Rabies is a very fast song about a pack of wild dogs running through the night and creating fear among the local population.

-Limits of Insanity the Rest of the Album
+How Is the Rest of the Album Limits of Insanity?

 © 2018 Ara Vahanian